Ahmad-Said/tracker-explorer/README.md

 When running a filtered media using this tool, you can control the backward of media using playlist control in vlc (press ctrl+L), or using any remote tool check vlc menu.
 And here where notify-end features become useful denoting the start and the end of each scene
 Other wise the forward of the media is supported using normal controls.
+Be sure not turning on Random Switch in VLC toolbar to guarantee playing scene in order.

 ## Tips and Tricks